A Guide for Bars and Restaurants

 What is meant by a completely enclosed area of a stand-alone bar, tavern or saloon?

-The area where smoking is allowed must be located in a physically separate area (room or building) from a non-smoking area.
+The area where smoking and the use of e-cigarettes or vaping products is allowed must be located in a physically separate area (room or building) from a non-smoking area.
 The separation must be accomplished by closed doors, windows or walls that form a floor-to-ceiling barrier.
 Windows between the smoking and non-smoking areas must remain closed at all times, and doors must remain closed when not in use.

 Visit the Requirements for the Design and Construction of Stand-Alone Bars in Regard to the Nevada Clean Indoor Air Act webpage for more information.